djipco/webmidi/website/api/classes/WebMidi.md

 <a name="WebMidi+MIDI_CONTROL_CHANGE_MESSAGES"></a>

 ## `webMidi.MIDI\_CONTROL\_CHANGE\_MESSAGES` : <code>enum</code>
-Enum of all control change messages and their associated numerical value:
+Enum of most control change messages and their associated numerical value.
+Note that some control change numbers do not have a predefined purpose.

 - `bankselectcoarse`: 0
 - `modulationwheelcoarse`: 1